Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/player.rst.txt

         }
     }

-In order to prevent the player to move outside the screen boundaries, we introduce a clamping position function:
+In order to prevent the player from moving outside the screen boundaries, we introduce a clamping position function:

 .. code-block:: C#